Cube-OS/cubeOS/docs/obc-docs/bbb/working-with-the-bbb.rst

 Reference Manual`, an FTDI cable can be connected to the serial debug connector in order to establish a debug console connection.

-This connection will be passed through to a Kubos Vagrant image as `/dev/FTDI`.
+This connection will be passed through to a CubeOS Vagrant image as `/dev/FTDI`.

 Status LEDs
 -----------

 There are four LEDs present on the Beaglebone Black which give some indication of what state the board is in.
-When there is only one blinking LED, the board is running Kubos Linux and the system is currently idle.
+When there is only one blinking LED, the board is running CubeOS Linux and the system is currently idle.
 The LEDs will blink in correspondence with CPU and MMC activity.
 If all LEDs are solid, then the system has reached some kind of locked error state.